mikecrbenton/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    -	HTML 5 introduced semantic tags – these tags ( such as header, footer, aside and section ) replace the generic <div>tags ( although these will still be used when needed) for naming major sections of your document.
+These help developers understand code, and are improved for accessibility features

 2. What are the 4 areas of the box model?

+    -	These are :   content <  padding  <  border  <  margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+   -	This works on the opposite axis ( cross ) of justify-content.
+These being the main and cross axis.

 4. Explain why git is valuable to a team of developers.

+    - 	Git provides a record of changes with commits, allows work on different parts of code with branching, makes rolling back code possible, and helps a team work on the same code base concurrently.

 5. Define mobile-first design in your own words.

+    -	Mobile first is designing from small to large.
+The developer would set up an initial mobile/smartphone design, then move upward to tablet and desktop ( as opposed to the traditional “desktop first” model ).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.